 Herbert Brough Falcon Marshall (23 May 1890 – 22 January 1966) was an English stage, screen and radio actor who, despite losing a leg during the First World War, starred in many popular and well-regarded Hollywood films in the 1930s and 1940s.
 After a successful theatrical career in the United Kingdom and North America, he became an in-demand Hollywood leading man, frequently appearing in romantic melodramas and occasional comedies.
 In his later years, he turned to character acting.

 Herbert Marshall has 80 screen credits in a career dating back to 1927.
 Their work spans 2 cinematic universes — most prominently The Fly with 1 titles.
-Signature works include Trouble in Paradise, Murder!, The Fly.
+Signature works include The Fly, If You Could Only Cook, Blonde Venus.
 Explore the interactive character relationship maps on each title page to trace how their roles connect across franchises.

 Universe traveler — spans 2 universes